georginaanna/georginaanna.github.io/_posts/2024-03-30-japan-blog.md

 Upon arrival, we headed to our hotel, <a href="[url](https://www.u-en.jp/?lang=en)">Osaka Guest House U-En, Osaka, Fukushima-ku Fukushima 2-9-23</a> This hostel provided a private room that was extremely clean (like everywhere in Japan).
 We highly recommend it if you're on a budget.
 We spent £150.00 for 5 nights—this is not a typo.

-### Day 2
-- Check into the hotel (store bags)
-- Visit Shitennoji Temple (one of the oldest temples in Japan).
+We then headed to Shitennoji Temple (one of the oldest temples in Japan).
 Shitennoji is a short walk from Shitennoji-mae Yuhigaoka Station on the Tanimachi Subway Line.
 Alternatively, it's a ten-minute walk north of Tennoji Station on the JR Osaka Loop Line.
 Entry fees: 300 yen (inner precinct), 300 yen (garden), 500 yen (treasure house), free for the outside area.

-- Nearby flea market/street food
-- Solaniwa Onsen: Ride the Osaka Loop Line from Fukushima Station to Bentencho Station.
-Operational hours: 11:00–22:00.
+### Day 2
+Today was a big cultural day for us as we did an Onsen.
+We were super nervous, we didnt know whether to take our kit of or not, so we hovered around trying to see what others were doing..

+Overall, once you realised everyone was butt naked it was totally fine, the view was beautiful (not the nakedness, it geniunly went out onto a beautiful japanese garden.
+It was split into a boy and girl only areas and the fact no one spoke a word of english, really helped the experience and made it a little less daunting.
+We went to Solaniwa Onsen and found the whole experience relaxing.
+We got there via riding the Osaka Loop Line from Fukushima Station to Bentencho Station.
+We prenbooked our tickets on booking.com

 - teamLab Botanical Garden Osaka: 18:45 – 20:30.
 Ride the OLL from Fukushima Station to Shin-Imamiya Station, then walk 15 minutes to Tennoji Station, and travel the Hanwa Line to Tsurugaoka Station, then walk the remaining way.

 ### Day 3